Dael-Moarder/GW2-Deimos-Hand-Kiting/README.md

 5. Now that you've presumably used your [Infuse Light][skill: Infuse Light] to 5-stack the next batch of hands after [Mind Crush][mechanic: mind crush], you can consume your F2 and elite skills ([True Nature (dragon)][skill: true nature - dragon] and [Chaotic Release][skill: chaotic release] respectively) to keep their passive buffs for a bit longer (due to [Draconic Echo][trait: draconic echo]) before swapping back to Ventari and staff.
 6. Now you're back to step 1 and can repeat this same cycle over and over without issue (the cooldowns for your weapon and legend swap, as well as [Crystal Hibernation][skill: crystal hibernation] and [Infuse Light][skill: infuse light] will be available by the next time you need them).

-Tips for executing this playstyle comfortably:
+General tips for this build and playstyle:

 * When stacking hands on staff + Ventari, I would generally just stand and count the hands as they spawn, then after the 4th hand hit [Natural Harmony][skill: natural harmony] and move off the stack just after the 5th hand spawns (the heal then procs and I got back to basically full health immediately after the 5th hand tick).
 	* You could dodge roll off the stack at the 5th tick - like other hand-kiting builds often want to do (e.g. Soulbeast), but I rarely feel the need to, so I rarely do.